 - An evaluation by a Registered Dietitian is often very helpful.

-- Gaining 1-2 pounds a week is a safe and healthy goal.
+- Gaining 1-2 pounds a week can be a safe and healthy goal.

 Some teenagers have difficulty keeping up with the energy needs of their bodies and may be underweight.
 While there are medical reasons this could be happening, it could also be that they are growing taller, exercising a lot, are too busy or distracted to eat appropriate-sized meals, or might simply have a high metabolism (the way our body burns calories).
 Growing during the teen years requires more food energy than at other times of life.
 Teens can lose weight when they are burning more calories than they are taking in.
 Some teens grow at a different pace than their siblings or friends, and each teen will experience different periods of fluctuating weight.
-Your teen may also follow a growth pattern similar to your own when you were her age.
-Since you are reading this, your teen’s health care provider may have suggested that your teen gain weight.
+Your teen may follow a growth pattern similar to your own when you were her age.

-What are the medical complications of my teen being underweight?
+What are the medical implications of my teen being underweight?

 Sometimes, a teen who is underweight may not be getting balanced nutrition.
-For example, she may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat from food to support a healthy, growing body.
+They may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat from food to support a healthy, growing body.
 For example, a growing teen needs plenty of calcium and vitamin D to make strong bones.
-If your daughter is significantly underweight, she may not have regular periods.
-Lack of periods is usually due to low estrogen levels which can cause loss of bone mass, and eventually put your teen at risk for osteoporosis.
+If a female is significantly underweight, she may not have regular periods.
+Lack of periods are usually due to low estrogen levels which can cause loss of bone mass, and eventually put a teen at risk for osteoporosis.
 Additionally, when a teen is expending more energy than they are taking in, the body’s fat reserves are disrupted which can compromise the immune system making them more susceptible to acute and chronic medical conditions.